 quote = "0.3.15"

-To start defining the procedural macro, place the code from Listing AD-3 in your src/lib.rs for the hello_macro_derive crate.
-Note that this won’t compile until we add a definition for the impl_hello_macro function.
+To start defining the procedural macro, place the code in Listing D-3 into your src/lib.rs file for the hello_macro_derive crate.
+Note that this code won’t compile until we add a definition for the impl_hello_macro function.

-Note the way we’ve split the functions in AD-3; this will be the same for almost every procedural macro crate you see or create, as it makes writing a procedural macro more convenient.
-What you choose to do in the place where the impl_hello_macro function is called will be different depending on the purpose of your procedural macro.
+Notice the way we’ve split the functions in AD-3; this will be the same for almost every procedural macro crate you see or create, because it makes writing a procedural macro more convenient.
+What you choose to do in the place where the impl_hello_macro function is called will be different depending on your procedural macro’s purpose.

-Filename: hello_macro_derive/src/lib.rs
+hello_macro_derive/src/lib.rs

 extern crate proc_macro;